 How can I avoid DNS resolution failures with an Amazon EC2 Linux instance?

 Last updated: 2022-08-15

-How can I avoid DNS resolution failures with Amazon Elastic Compute Cloud (Amazon EC2) Linux?
+I want to avoid DNS resolution failures with Amazon Elastic Compute Cloud (Amazon EC2) Linux instances?
+How can I do this?

 To decrease CPU and network usage and avoid DNS resolution failures, apply a DNS cache.

-When you use a DNS cache to query external DNS resources, such as one of the following AWS applications, the cache answers most of the recurring DNS queries locally without interacting with the DNS resolver over the network:
+When you use a DNS cache to query external DNS resources, the cache answers most of the recurring DNS queries locally without interacting with the DNS resolver over the network.
+Examples of external DNS resources that you can query include the following:

 - Amazon Relational Database Service (Amazon RDS)